Sneethan/gntle-habits/README.md

    - Go to [Discord Developer Portal](https://discord.com/developers/applications)
    - Create a New Application
    - Go to the Bot section and create a bot
+   - Enable necessary Privileged Gateway Intents:
+     - Message Content Intent
    - Copy the bot token

 4. Set up environment variables:
-   - Create a `.env` file in the project root
+   - Create a `.env` file in the project root (use `.env.example` as a template)
    - Add your Discord token and reminder channel ID:
      ```
      DISCORD_TOKEN=your_token_here